 Why Do I Pick At My Skin?

 Something that has been plaguing my life since I was three years old is a constant habit of picking at the skin around my fingernails.
-I've asked many people many times, why do I pick at my skin?
-I finally decided to do some real research on this habit and found that it is indeed more than a mere habit...it is a disorder similar to OCD.
+Over the years I've asked many people, why do I pick at my skin?
+I finally decided to do some real research on this habit and found that it is indeed more than a mere habit—it is a disorder similar to OCD.

 Dermatillomania is the disorder of one who has the urge to pick at one's skin, especially in times of anxiety or stress.
-Hopefully if you have the problem of picking at your skin you will find the information in this article useful and encouraging.
+If you have the problem of picking at your skin, I hope you will find the information in this article useful and encouraging.

-Dermatillomania is an anxiety disorder that obviously effects a person's integumentary system (skin) and is not only annoying to the person who has it, but it can also be painful and embarrassing.
+Dermatillomania is an anxiety disorder that affects a person's integumentary system (skin) and is not only annoying to the person who has it, but it can also be painful and embarrassing.
 The area of picking varies from person to person.
 For me personally, I have always picked at the skin around my fingernails.
-With others with dermatillomania, picking of the skin on one's arms, legs, face, and scabs in general are prevalent.
+For others, it is often the skin on one's arms, legs, face, and scabs in general.

 Yes, here are some of the symptoms associated with dermatillomania: